 - Proof of address

-Call ahead of time, though, to make sure that you have all of the documentation and information that you need.
+Call ahead of time, though, to ensure you have all the documentation and information you need.